 Try to access your Seller Central account today, and you’ll notice that the Welcome Page features all the same links, as well as a few extra visuals.
 Designed to automatically adjust to your screen size, the page will display various quotes and images shared by genuine Amazon sellers.

 Sellers have nearly six more months to switch to the new inventory template experience.
 Old versions of the Category Inventory Templates will not be accepted from January 30, 2019.
 More on this here.

 Voucher Redemption Fees

 Amazon UK started charging sellers who use vouchers a redemption fee for every order placed on or after July 2 by customers who used vouchers.
 The budget utilization tool in the Seller Central Dashboard will now include a £0.45 redemption fee in its calculations.
-For your chance to have your offer featured on the Vouchers Home Page or the deals page, provided it meets Amazon’s selection criteria, go to you advertising tab in Seller Central and load the Vouchers page.
+For your chance to have your offer featured on the Vouchers Home Page or the deals page, provided it meets Amazon’s selection criteria, go to you Advertising is a means of communication ...
+More tab in Amazon Seller Central is a portal or a h...
+More and load the Vouchers page.

 Business Navigator Deprecated